 - Hotels sometimes opt out of providing perks even if the terms & conditions indicate that they are supposed to provide those perks.
 I don’t know of any good way to find this out.

-The following chart shows our current understanding of who gets free breakfast and at which properties:
+The following chart shows my current understanding of the specific breakfast benefit to expect at each brand:

 Some elite benefits are backed up with guarantees.
 If these benefits are not fulfilled, you may be entitled to compensation in the form of points, cash back, or both: